polarityio/polarity-github-actions/README.md

 # Polarity Github Actions
-This repo contains all of our Github Actions we want to use in our project and the ability to publish them to all repos in the project.
+This repo contains all of our Github Actions we want to use in our Organization and the ability to publish them to all repos in the Organization.
 This includes:

 ## Release Current Version (release-current-version.yml)
 This workflow will run on merge of a PR or push to master.
 It will run the integration developement checklist and if that passes creates a new release with the Release and Tag name both being the package.json version and will with a created tgz file and the SHA256 has in the release description.